 - Electric heated front seats

 Like the Lexus GX 460, the Tahoe uses an old-school body-on-frame construction that gives it truck-like hauling and towing capability.
-Despite having such rigid underpinnings, the Tahoe offers commendable drivability, so it can make a great daily driver.
-Its current models have an independent rear multilink suspension system (with coil springs) instead of the leaf springs and live axles of their prior models.
+Despite having such rigid underpinnings, the Tahoe offers commendable drivability, making it a great daily driver.
+Its current models have an independent rear multilink suspension system (with coil springs) instead of their previous models’ leaf springs and live axles.
 JD Power has given the Chevy Tahoe a quality and reliability score of 82.